EC528-Fall-2023/Kata-Containers-for-SPARK/docs/Playbook.md

 ### Install Spark

-you can actually do this only on master node
+you can actually do this only on master node, and please use our modified Spark for this.

 ```sh
 wget https://dlcdn.apache.org/spark/spark-3.5.0/spark-3.5.0-bin-hadoop3.tgz